-Each of the six blocks are two weeks long, and you’re expected to spend two hours per week on it, so it won't take up too much of your valuable time, and you can choose to do whichever blocks you'd like and leave out ones that aren't of interest (although you won't get the certificate if you don't complete all six).
+Each of the six blocks are two weeks long, and you’re expected to spend two hours per week on it.
+It won't take up too much of your valuable time, and you can choose to do whichever blocks you'd like and leave out any that aren't of interest (although you won't get the certificate if you don't complete all six).

 Course by: Alison